-All new home AC units run on R410a, also known as Puron.
+All new home AC units in Atlanta run on R410a, also known as Puron.
 But this refrigerant will subsequently be discontinued.
-This is a result of a continued concentration on restricting substances known to impact the environment.
+This is a result of a continued concentration on restricting substances known to negatively impact the environment.

 To understand the “why” that drives AC rules, it’s useful to put it into perspective.
 Two-thirds of the 128.5 million houses in the USA have air conditioners, according to the U.S. Department of Energy.